-If any holder of the old notes, other than any such holder that is our "affiliate" within the meaning of Rule 405 under the Securities Act, is not eligible under applicable securities laws to participate in the exchange offer, and such holder has satisfied conditions relating to the provision of information to us for use therein, we have agreed to register the old notes on a shelf registration statement and to use our reasonable best efforts to cause it to be declared effective by the SEC as promptly as practical on or after the consummation of the exchange offer.
-We have agreed to maintain the effectiveness of such shelf registration statement for, under certain circumstances, a maximum of two years, to cover resales of the old notes held by any such holders.
+If any holder of the old notes, other than any Statement..... such holder that is our "affiliate" within the meaning of Rule 405 under the Securities Act, is not eligible under applicable securities laws to participate in the exchange offer, and such holder has satisfied conditions relating to the provision of information to us for use therein, we have agreed to register the old notes on a shelf registration statement and to use our reasonable best efforts to cause it to be declared effective by the SEC as promptly as practical on or after the consummation of the $% \left(1\right) =\left(1\right) +\left(1$ exchange offer.
+We have agreed to maintain the effectiveness of such shelf registration statement for, under particular circumstances, a maximum of two years, to cover resales of the old notes held by any such holders.